marky224/Threat-Intel-ETL/README.md

 - **Splunk Enterprise:** With Splunk DB Connect app.
 - **Java JRE 11:** For DB Connect (e.g., OpenJDK from Adoptium).
 - **OTX API Key:** From [otx.alienvault.com](https://otx.alienvault.com).
+- **Grok API Key:** Visit [console.x.ai](https://console.x.ai), sign up or log in, and navigate to the API section to create a key.
+You may need to be a team owner or have a developer role to generate the key.
+- **Claude API Key:** Sign up at the Anthropic Console, navigate to the API section, and generate a key.
+You may need to purchase credits or join a waitlist, as direct access can be limited.

 ## Setup
 ![PyCharm IDE with ETL Scripts](https://github.com/marky224/Threat-Intel-ETL/blob/main/images/Threat-ETL-Intel%20-%20Python.jpg)